How do you wish the derivative was explained to you? Here's my take.

 Let's say I gave you a magic newspaper that listed the daily stock market changes for the next few years (+1% Monday, -2% Tuesday...).
 What could you do?

 Well, you'd apply the changes one-by-one, plot out future prices, and buy low / sell high to build your empire.
-You could even hire away the monkeys who currently throw darts at newspapers.
+You could even stop using the monkeys that pick random stocks for your portfolio.

 Derivatives create a perfect model of change from an imperfect guess.